The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Remarks and Future Work

 \section{Remarks and Future Work}

-The formulation of abelian categories by Grothendieck in \cite{grothendieck1957quelques} provided an equal treatment for distinct (co)homology theories, as sheaf and group cohomology.
-We want to provide a general background to deal with sheaf of hypergroups/hyperrings cohomology.
-In such case, we would be contributing to advancements in Algebraic Geometry: for example, the \'etale cohomology of a sheaf over a scheme is defined using the right derived functors of the functor of sections, which exist because the correspondent sheaf category is abelian with enough injectives.
-A scheme is a locally ringed space -- a pair $(X, \mathcal{O}_X)$ with $X$ a topological spaces, $\mathcal{O}_X$ is a sheaf of rings (the \textit{structure sheaf}), and all stalks of $\mathcal{O}_{X}$ have unique maximal ideals -- that admits a covering by open sets $U_i$, where each $U_i$ is a locally ringed space isomorphic to the spectrum $Spec(R)$ of a commutative ring $R$.
-Now, if we replace rings by hyperrings, we believe that the correspondent sheaf category will not be abelian anymore (since the category of hyperrings is not preadditive), but hyper quasiabelian.
-Therefore, our approach would allow to define the \'etale cohomology of a sheaf over a \textit{hyper scheme}.
-We note that sheaves of hyperrings were used in the context of Algebraic Geometry \cite{jun2015algebraic} and in the context of Abstract Quadratic Forms Theories \cite{ribeiroanel}.
+The formulation of abelian categories by Grothendieck in \cite{grothendieck1957quelques} provided equal treatment for distinct (co)homology theories, such as sheaf and group cohomologies.
+Our aim is to provide a general framework for dealing with cohomology of sheaves over hypergroups/hyperrings.
+By doing so, we would contribute to advancements in Algebraic Geometry.
+For instance, the 'etale cohomology of a sheaf over a scheme is defined using the right derived functors of the section functor, which exist because the corresponding sheaf category is abelian with enough injectives.
+A scheme is a locally ringed space, consisting of a pair $(X, \mathcal{O}_X)$ where $X$ is a topological space and $\mathcal{O}_X$ is a sheaf of rings (the \textit{structure sheaf}), satisfying certain conditions.
+In the case of hypergroups, we believe that the corresponding sheaf category will not be abelian since the category of hyperrings is not preadditive, but rather hyper-almost-abelian.
+Thus, our approach would allow for the definition of \'etale cohomology of a sheaf over a \textit{hyper scheme}.
+Sheaves of hyperrings have been used in the context of Algebraic Geometry \cite{jun2015algebraic} and Abstract Quadratic Forms Theories \cite{ribeiro2021anel}.

-Moreover, the theory of (co)homology for hyper quasiabelian categories that we are proposing will be of interest for any other type of cohomology over hyper structures, such as some version of hyper group cohomology, or Hochschild cohomology of hyperalgebras.
-In both cases, an important step is to have an appropriate notion of module over hypergroups and hyperrings, similarly to the definition in \cite{ameri2003categories}.
+Furthermore, the theory of (co)homology for hyper-almost-abelian categories that we are proposing will be of interest for other types of cohomology over hyperstructures, such as hypergroup cohomology or Hochschild cohomology of hyperalgebras.
+In both cases, having an appropriate notion of module over hypergroups and hyperrings, similar to the definition in \cite{ameri2003categories}, is an important step.